TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Concept/Index.rst

 .. _hooks-concept:

-The concept of "hooks"
+The concept of "hooks" and "signals"
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Hooks and Signals provide an easy way to extend the functionality of TYPO3 and its extensions without blocking others to do the same.
 Hooks are basically places in the source code where a user function will be called for processing if such has been configured.
-Hooks provide an easy way to extend the functionality of TYPO3 and its extensions without blocking others to do the same.
+Signals roughly follow the observer pattern.
+Signals and slots decouple the sender (sending a signal) and the receiver(s) (called slots).
+The sender sends a signal - like "database updated" - and all receivers listening to that signal will be executed.

 .. _hooks-xclass:

-Hooks vs. XCLASS extensions
+Hooks and Signals vs. XCLASS extensions
+"""""""""""""""""""""""""""""""""""""""

+Hooks or Signals are the recommended way of extending TYPO3 compared to extending PHP classes with a child class (see "XCLASS extensions").
+Because only one extension of a PHP class can exist at a time while hooks and signals may allow many different user-designed processor functions to be executed.
+However, hooks and signals have to be implemented in the TYPO3 core before you can use them, while extending a PHP class via the XCLASS method allows you to extend any class you like.

+.. _hooks-proposing:

+Proposing hooks or signals
 """""""""""""""""""""""""""

-Hooks are the recommended way of extending TYPO3 compared to extending PHP classes with a child class (see "XCLASS extensions").
-Because only one extension of a PHP class can exist at a time while hooks may allow many different user-designed processor functions to be executed.
-However, hooks have to be implemented in the TYPO3 core before you can use them, while extending a PHP class via the XCLASS method allows you to extend any class you like.

-.. _hooks-proposing:

-Proposing hooks
-"""""""""""""""

-If you need to extend something which has no hook yet, then you should suggest implementing a hook.
+If you need to extend something which has no hook or signal yet, then you should suggest implementing one.
 Normally that is rather easily done by the author of the source you want to extend.